uilianries/imgui/Help-Wanted.md

 **Funding**
 - If your company uses Dear ImGui, please reach to contact@dearimgui.com.

+**Documentation**
+- The wiki needs improvements.
+- We need features overview pages describing Gamepad/Keyboard Navigation, Docking, Multi-Viewports, Tables etc. for users.
+- We need technical overview pages describing the same but from the point of view of programmers wanting to work on them.

 **Community**
-- If you have experience with Dear ImGui and programming, helping people out on the [Discourse forum](http://discourse.dearimgui.org/) would be very useful.
+- Helping people out on the [Discord](https://discord.gg/NgJ4SEP) ?
-- Helping to answer in the GitHub [issues/threads](https://github.com/ocornut/imgui/issues) is very helpful too!
+- Helping to answer some GitHub [issues/threads](https://github.com/ocornut/imgui/issues) ?
-- The wiki needs improvements!

 **Third-party Software**
-<br>If you are familiar or interested in GLFW, designing/developing/submitting those changes to GLFW would be extremely helpful to imgui:
+<br>If you are familiar or interested in GLFW, designing/developing/submitting those changes to GLFW would be great
 - [ ] **Linux/Mac: implement per-OS workarounds for other GLFW/SDL issues**, see https://github.com/ocornut/imgui/issues/2117#issuecomment-465185644
 - [ ] GLFW: Solve https://github.com/glfw/glfw/issues/1236 in GLFW (transparent inputs) for portable multi-viewport support.
 OR implement per-OS workaround in imgui_impl_glfw.cpp.
 Done PR: https://github.com/glfw/glfw/pull/1568, Waiting for GLFW merge.
 - [X] GLFW: implement/solve https://github.com/glfw/glfw/issues/427 in GLFW (add missing diagonal resize mouse cursors).